-Laurent Beaudoin.
-Director
+Laurent Beaudoin, Director

 Mr. Beaudoin is Chair of the Board of Directors since December 2003.
 Mr. Beaudoin, who was the Chief Executive Officer and Chairman of Bombardier Inc. since 1966, handed over his responsibilities as Chief Executive Officer in June 2008, and remained Chairman of the Board of Directors of Bombardier Inc. until he stepped down in February 2015.
-He remains a director and was awarded the title of Chairman Emeritus.
-He joined Bombardier Inc. in 1963 as Comptroller.
+He remained a director and was awarded the title of Chairman Emeritus and retired from Bombardier Inc. in 2018.
+Mr. Beaudoin joined Bombardier Inc. in 1963 as Comptroller.
 From 2002 to 2012, he has been a member of the International Business Council of the World Economic Forum based in Geneva, Switzerland.
-Since October 2010, he has been President of FIRST Robotics Quebec.
+He was President of FIRST Robotics Quebec from 2010 until he retired in 2018.
 Mr. Beaudoin is also President of Beaudier Inc., a holder of Multiple Voting Shares.
 Mr. Beaudoin holds honorary doctorates from various universities and he received many awards and honours as a business leader, including Canada's Outstanding CEO of the Year by the Financial Post.
 He is a Chartered Accountant and a Fellow of the Ordre des comptables agréés du Québec.